mitulp660/FAQ_Final_summer2019/readme.md

 8. Created branch for Answer
 9. Created Branch for homepage, profile, question, and answer some are in one branch.
 9. Created Branch for last part for validation, edit, delete.

+                       New Feature
+Added new Feature that allows each user who creates profile to upload tire image.
+First user creates profile then user able to see default image with their email address and able to upload if they would like to